em1407/Urban-Development-Project/README.md

      }
      }

-## Consequently Missing values were handled
+## Consequently missing values were handled
     # Search each column for it's skewness, and then for being an integer
     variable
     for (i in 1:ncol(data)) {